DevBigEazi/TicketCity/README.md

 - **Stablecoin Support**: Multiple ERC20 stablecoins can be supported for payments.
 - **Revenue Management**: Automated release of revenue to organizers after successful events.
 - **ERC20Permit Support**: Enhanced UX with gasless approvals using permit signatures.
+- **Optimized Data Structures**: Event parameters are now grouped into structured types to enhance gas efficiency and code readability.

 ### Trust & Security Mechanisms